abtin/commitment/README.md

 # commitment
-A master repositories of my daily commits of whatever I played with on that day!
+An index of my daily thoughts or commits of whatever I played with!!